By Gaurav Sharma • Updated on August 9, 2022

 If you’ve ever wondered what to do with a 401(k) when you’ve changed jobs, you’re not alone.
 Millions of Americans change jobs each year and face a similar question.
 Unfortunately the information we receive from our employers at the time of job-change can be confusing.
 The result is that many of us decide to deal with the situation later, especially given everything else we might have to do alongside a job-change.
 While that’s understandable, the money in our 401(k) accounts is a huge asset and making a well-informed decision on what to do with it doesn’t have to be time-consuming.
 There are 4 main options, each with different pros and cons.

-If you’re under 59 and a half then this is almost never a good idea, unless you have an emergency and really need the cash.
-Why?
-Because you pay taxes on the money you withdraw plus a 10% penalty.
-You also give up the opportunity for your 401k savings to grow tax-free over decades.
+If you’re under 59 1/2 then a 401(k) withdrawal will usually lead to taxes and penalties on the money you with draw.
+You’ll also give up the opportunity for your 401(k) savings to grow tax-free over decades.
 This is known as “leakage” and it’s a big reason why people don’t end up saving enough for retirement.
-There are some limited circumstances in which you can withdraw from your 401k without taxes and penalties — some of these are known as hardship withdrawals.
+There are some limited circumstances in which you can withdraw from your 401(k) without taxes and penalties — some of these are known as hardship withdrawals.
 Because of the taxes and penalties, most financial experts suggest not withdrawing your 401(k) early unless you absolutely need to.